 I couldn’t believe my luck!

 Sure, I was still somewhat congested, but at least I had found something that took the BITE out of my immediate allergy symptoms.
-I was so excited that I actually called the CEO on the phone and we had a hour long conversation about the wonders of the chili peppers!
+I was so excited that I actually called the founder on the phone and we had an hour-long conversation about the wonders of the chili peppers!

 For me, every time we took off, my ears would clog up.
 Sometimes I would feel sharp pains in my forehead that made my eyes water.
 And on one occasion, I actually had a posterior nose bleed (this is when your nose bleeds towards the back of your sinuses.)